Portal Bridge: Rail service

-Rail traffic is carried over the swing bridge when it is closed.
+Commuter rail traffic is carried over the swing bridge.
 Rail service is currently at capacity, having grown from 40,000 daily passengers in 2005 to 150,000 to 200,000 daily passengers in 2015 on approximately 450 daily trains for Amtrak and New Jersey Transit.

 As of 2020, Amtrak operated some 293 scheduled trains a week in both directions (about 42 per day) over this segment of the Northeast Corridor between Newark Penn Station and New York Penn Station.
 Five NJ Transit rail lines (Northeast Corridor Line, North Jersey Coast Line, Morris and Essex Lines, Montclair-Boonton Line, and Raritan Valley Line) with 388 trains use the bridge each weekday in both directions.

 River traffic

-River traffic along the Hackensack River can flow under the swing bridge when it is open.
+River traffic along the Hackensack River can flow through the swing bridge at certain times of the day.
 Schedules prohibit the Portal Bridge from opening weekdays 5 am to 10 am and 3 pm to 8 pm, during peak commuter travel periods over the bridge.
 At other times, the bridge opens on signal if a vessel gives two-hour notice, also in the hours leading up to peak periods, which can affect train schedules.

 When closed to river traffic, the bridge bears upon six wedge blocks.
 Two blocks are at each end of the bridge while two more sit adjacent to the center of the bridge.
-After the wedges are withdrawn the center-bearing supports the structure as the bridge is opened and returns it to its closed position once the river traffic has passed through one or both of the navigation channels.
+After the wedges are withdrawn, the center-bearing supports the structure as the bridge is swung open and returns it to its closed position once the river traffic has passed through one or both of the navigation channels.

 As of 2015, the only regularly scheduled commercial traffic on the river was a barge transporting sludge from the Bergen County Utilities Authority sewage treatment plant in Little Ferry to the Passaic Valley Sewerage Commission plant in Newark.
 For the last four months of 2014, of the 90 times the bridge was opened, 75 were to provide service to the sludge barge.
-The bridge has caused numerous delays in train service in order to allow for river service, though Amtrak does not keep specific records of delays.
+The bridge has caused numerous delays and residual delays up and down the Northeast Corridor from Boston MA to Washington DC when there is an issue with closing the bridge after maritime traffic passes through, although Amtrak does not keep specific records of delays.
 All sludge had been trucked since 2016.
 In 2021, it was announced that the sludge barges would resume.